 With the endless flow of news and information in today's world (mostly garbage), it's hard to know what to listen to and how to stay safe.

-Essentially, Insider Weekly is a curated report of what Chris, as an experienced professional fund manager who has a single goal of profiting from current situations, finds to be important enough to share.
+Essentially, the Insider Newsletter is a curated report of what Chris, as an experienced professional fund manager who has a single goal of profiting from current situations, finds to be important enough to share.

 Just the important stuff.

 That's the core of the Insider Newsletter.

 At the end of each issue, you will find what's called "The Big Five", which are described as:

 "Five interesting long-term setups - unloved and totally off the radar of the average fund manager."

 First you get all the important news of what's going on out there, and then you're left off with some actionable investment ideas.

 What you'll often find here are charts that offer huge asymmetry, like this one from a recent weekly newsletter...

 Remember, they're trying to invest at the bottom.

 It's a breath of fresh air in an industry that is mostly filled with garbage and sensationalist crap.